pavelhancharow/udemy_js_project-3/README.md

 ## Tasks

-- Work with main-slider, video-player;
+- Work with main-slider, video-player, mini-sliders, hidden lists;

 ## Use